 This tasty Stir Fry Chicken Bamboo Shoots in Black Bean Sauce has a bold umami flavor, best savored with a steaming bowl of white rice.

-One of the best flavorings for bamboo shoots is fermented black beans.
-These are actually soybeans fermented with salt and are an umami powerhouse.
-They are usually paired with other strong seasonings like garlic, ginger, and chilies to give it an even greater depth of flavor.
+Fermented black beans is one of the best flavorings for a bamboo shoot stir fry.
+They are actually soybeans fermented with salt.
+They are an umami powerhouse and are usually paired with other strong seasonings like garlic, ginger, and chilies to give the dish an even greater depth of flavor.
 Fermented black beans usually come packaged in small plastic bags.
-They should be rinsed prior to use to remove some of that salty flavor.
-For convenience, seasoned black beans in jars may be used instead.
+They should be rinsed prior to use to remove excessive salty flavor.
+You can also use seasoned black beans in jars for convenience.

 - 15 oz skinless boneless chicken breast (thinly sliced) (425g)